Help us improve your experience.

 • Anycast

-An anycast address specifies an ID for a set of interfaces that typically belong to different nodes.
+An anycast address specifies an identifier for a set of interfaces that typically belong to different nodes.
 A packet with an anycast address is delivered to the nearest node, according to routing protocol rules.

 IPv6 Address Scope